Intermediate, Yoga

 7. Reduce anxiety and tension

-One-Legged Chair Pose Practice Guide
+One-Legged Chair Pose (Eka Pada Utkatasana) Practice Guide

 Step-by-step Instructions